stefan-hoeck/idris2-elab-util/src/Doc/Enum2.md

 Now that we got a first taste of automatic interface derivation, wouldn't it be nice, if we could not only do this for enums but for any feasible data type?
-In the next section we look into a generic representations of algebraic data types.
+In the [next section](Generic1.md) we look into a generic representations for algebraic data types.